railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 selected day.
 In total, this should comprise the number of hours worked in the company each day.
 This provides a simple verification that the whole day's attendance time has been coded in properly.

-The second tab of the timesheet :guilabel:`By day` gives the number of hours worked on the different projects.
+The second tab of the timesheet, :guilabel:`By Day`, gives the number of hours worked on the different projects.
 When there is a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that have not been correctly coded in.

 .. figure::  images/timesheet_sheet_hours.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Detail of hours worked by day for an employee*